Vetsoo/kzvb-datascraper/README.md

 # kzvb-datascraper
-Scrapes data from the KZVB website.
+Azure Function that scrapes data from the KZVB website.